siyuan-bruce/Quantum-Finance/README.md

 - **Constrained Quantum Optimization for Extractive Summarization on a Trapped-ion Quantum Computer.** (P. Niroula et al.) [JP Morgan Chase Bank, University of Maryland]

 - **A Quantum Online Portfolio Optimization Algorithm.** (D. Lim and P. Rebentrost) [CQT - NUS]
-  - give a sampling version of an existing classical online portfolio optimization algorithm.
+  - give a sampling version of an existing classical online portfolio optimization algorithm while using a sampling procedure to reduce transaction costs the most by only investing one asset at each time point
   - The updating strategy “Erroneous exponentiated gradient update” needs an inner product process which can be exponentially speeded by quantum computing techniques.
-  - This paper considers transaction costs and uses a sampling procedure to reduce transaction costs the most by only investing one asset at each time point.
   - Limitation: the updating strategy is based on single-asset price without considering potential risks and correlations between assets.
   - No experiment